molines/ENERGETICS/DOC/bathymetry_making.md

-# Bathymetry for eNATL36 et variant
+# Making the bathymetry for the eNATL36X model configuration.